quantresearcher/pooledtesting/README.md

 <img src = "images/plot.png" width = "800">

-In this case the optimal pool size is 6 and this leads to a reduction in the number of tests by almost 62% compared to when everyone is tested individually.
+In this case, the optimal pool size is 7 and this leads to a reduction of more than 60% in the number of tests compared to when everyone is tested individually.

 ## Raison d'être